The Bankrate promise

 Student loan consolidation refers solely to the Direct Loan Consolidation program provided by the Department of Education.
-Like refinancing, consolidation allows you to replace one or more existing loans with a new one, but you may only consolidate federal student loans.
+Like refinancing, consolidation allows you to replace one or more existing loans with a new one, but you may consolidate only federal student loans.

-Another big difference between student loan consolidation and refinancing is that student loan consolidation doesn’t require a credit check, and there is no range of interest rates.
-In fact, when you consolidate federal student loans, the interest rate on your new loan will be the weighted-average rate across all of the loans you’re consolidating, rounded up to the nearest one-eighth of a percent.
+When you consolidate federal student loans, the interest rate on your new loan will be the weighted-average rate across all of the loans you’re consolidating, rounded up to the nearest one-eighth of a percent.
 This means that you won’t be able to get a lower interest rate through consolidation.

 Should I refinance or consolidate my student loans?

 The decision of whether to refinance or consolidate student loans depends on your current situation, goals and loan types.